andybega/ds-external-data/infmort/clean-data.md

 a series with imputed values, they look reasonable.
 The goal is *not* to capture in some way imputation variance/uncertainty.

+There is a pretty cool website at <https://childmortality.org/data> that has the original survey data and model-based estimates.
+Writing in February 2022, while WDI is still missing values for 2020, that page does have model-based estimates for 2020.
+But I think the log-linear imputation still works sufficiently well to not depart from the WDI data, wich is easier to update.

 ## Functions / packages

 ``` r